opennars/opennars-archived/doc/Variable-Usage.md

 ***
 ### Syllogistic Pattern

-Dependent Variables and Independent Variables only get introduced in the following semantic patterns:
+Dependent Variables and Independent Variables only apply introduced in the following semantic patterns:

 ```
                independent                    dependent